This post is a visitor's guide to Mount Vernon Estate, the home and final resting place of George Washington.

 The estate is reachable by public transportation and the journey is rather simple, but it will take approximately 75 min to arrive.

-Regardless of where you start from, you will end up on Metro's Yellow Line Train to the Huntington Station in Virginia, the final stop of the line.
+Regardless of where you start from, you will end up on Metro's Yellow Line Train to the Huntington Station in the state of Virginia, the final stop of the line.

 From the platform, head downstairs to the lower level.
 Follow the signs for (Huntington Ave.).

 Board the Fairfax Connector Bus #101 (Fort Hunt Line) from Bus Bay E at Huntington Station for the 20-minute trip to Mr. Vernon's front entrance gate.

 Buses run about every 30 minutes Mondays through Saturdays and every hour on Sundays.